yarcx/Vanila-Javascript-form-validation-App/README.md

 # Vanila-Javascript-form-validation-App
-A simple signup validation form made with javascript
+A simple signup validation form made with Vanila javascript